simul/efp_old/README.md

 // param1 = The data
 // param2 = The data type
 // param3 = PTS
+// param4 = DTS
-// param4 = CODE (if the data type param2 (uint8_t) msb is set then CODE must be used
+// param5 = CODE (if the data type param2 (uint8_t) msb is set then CODE must be used
 // See the header file detailing what CODE should be set to
-// param5 = Stream number (uint8_t) a unique value for that EFP-Stream
+// param6 = Stream number (uint8_t) a unique value for that EFP-Stream
-// param6 = FLAGS (used for various signaling in the protocol) myEFPSender.packAndSend(myData, ElasticFrameContent::h264, 0, 'ANXB', 2, NO_FLAGS);
+// param7 = FLAGS (used for various signaling in the protocol) myEFPSender.packAndSend(myData, ElasticFrameContent::h264, 0, 0, EFP_CODE('A', 'N', 'X', 'B'), 2, NO_FLAGS);

+//If you got your data as a pointer there is also the method 'packAndSendFromPtr' so you don't need to copy your data into a vector first.

 ```